FeverCode/Assist-CapX-Development-Tasks/README.md

     python manage.py runserver
     ```

-* Open the project on your broswer on http://127.0.0.1:8000/
+* Open the project on your browser at http://127.0.0.1:8000/

 ## Setup (Continuation) Second Task for T346641
 1. Structuring the Database:

 * We have now created our models, we'll need to create a database schema.
-* This is done by running migrations which tells django how to store our data.
+* This is done by running migrations which tell Django how to store our data.

 * Run the following command to generate a migration file: